parthoghosh24/shorten-it/README.md

 * Can shorten urls.

-* Access a shortend url stats via a simple JSON API.
+* Access a shortend url stats.

+* Also comes with REST API for the stats.

+* API doc can be accessed from https://safe-reef-97365.herokuapp.com/apidoc.
+Just fill the input with https://safe-reef-97365.herokuapp.com/api/v1/api/doc and click explore

 ## Possible Enhancements:

-* Full blown authentication system.
+* Full blown authentication system for the API as well as the whole app.

-* UI for the statistics.
+* Better UI and visualization for the statistics.

+* More robust analytics for the link.

 * Personalized Dashboard for users with all the link they have shortened till now and data around it.